MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

     The messaging endpoint is created.

-## Configure SSO
+### Enable SSO for Azure AD app

-You need to configure client secret, permissions and scopes, authorize client applications, and update manifest for your Azure AD app.
+You need to configure permissions and scopes, authorize client applications, and update manifest for your Azure AD app.
 These configurations help invoke SSO for your bot app.

-### Configure scope for access token
+#### Configure scope for access token

 Configure scope (permission) options for sending access token to Teams Client, and authorizing trusted client applications to enable SSO.